Estimating distinguishability measures on quantum computers: Estimating trace distance, diamond distance, and strategy distance

 \section{Estimating trace distance, diamond distance, and strategy distance}

 We now review several well known algorithms for estimating trace distance \cite{W02}, diamond distance \cite{RW05}, and strategy distance \cite{GW06,G09,G12}\ by interacting with quantum provers.
 Later on, we replace the provers with parameterized circuits to see how well this approach can perform in estimating these distinguishability measures.
+A summary of the algorithms is presented in Table~\ref{tab:TdAlgs}.